 The good: AI exceeds human intelligence when it gets to areas such as speed of processing, knowledge transfer, decision accuracy and operational modus.
 However, the human brain still wins on storage size, energy usage and parallel processing and many more points.
 We need to accept the fact that both forms of intelligence are good, but different.

 The bad: A successful AI project isn’t only about data and technologies, but also processes and people.
 The bad refers to the typical mistakes made by a company.
 They can include incorrect training data to match the context, incorrect usage of learning algorithms and unconscious bias.

 The ugly: Some issues aren’t mistakes, but purposeful approaches: fake news, autogenerated speech used to fake video speeches for instance, and more.
 It is a strong call for 'security by design' and protection for algorithms through legal frameworks, which are currently created.

-Geertrui Mieke De Ketelaere is Director AI at imec (IDLab).
+Geertrui Mieke De Ketelaere is Adjunct Professor at Vlerick Business School.
 She holds a master degree in civil and industrial engineering and specialised in robotics and artificial intelligence during her studies.
-Over the last 25 years, she has worked for several multinationals on all aspects of data and analytics (IBM, Microsoft, SAP, SAS, etc).
-At imec, Mieke De Ketelaere is responsible for the development of the AI strategy and roll-out.

 Geertrui Mieke De Ketelaere